LuWang1983/Code-Challenges/README.md

 1. [Flatten a Dictionary](https://repl.it/@LuWang1983/FlattenDictionary#index.js)
 2. [Pairs with Specific Difference Optimal Solution](https://repl.it/@LuWang1983/PairSpecificDifference#index.js)
 3. [Sleep Shift Schedule](https://repl.it/@LuWang1983/SleepShiftSchedule#index.js)
     - Background: I wrote this algorithm for the 2020 NASA Space Apps Hackathon to calculate a sleep schedule for astronauts who often have their circadian rhythms out of alignment due to their irregular work schedule and extensive traveling between time zones.
-This is an ongoing project and the algorithsm is being optimzed over time.
+This is an ongoing project and the algorithm is being optimzed over time.
     - [Project GitHub](https://github.com/WomenInPower)
     - [Deployed Link](https://power-sleep.herokuapp.com/)
     - [Presentation Deck](https://docs.google.com/presentation/d/1uroPhgEiH8KI_o9I2uTmljCkKpCAzzQt8RNCXPJoNEo/edit?usp=sharing)